 Hercule Poirot’s Christmas by Agatha Christie (1938)

-In the mood for a mystery this Christmas?
+Are you in the mood for a mystery this Christmas?
 Enjoy this Christmas classic by Agatha Christie.
-At a family reunion on Christmas Eve, there’s a scream, a crash of furniture, and the tyrant of the family is found dead.
+At a family reunion on Christmas Eve, there’s a scream and a crash of furniture, and the tyrant of the family is found dead.
 Detective Hercule Poirot, who happens to be staying in the area, gets pulled into the investigation.
-He’s surprised when he doesn’t find typical mourners but a group of family members who are all looking at each other with suspicion because no one in the family really liked the dead father.
+He’s surprised when he doesn’t find typical mourners but a group of family members who are all looking at each other with suspicion because no one in the family really likes the dead father.

 rudolph the red-nosed reindeer by robert may